FujoWebDev/lexicon-guestbook/appview/README.md

 # Guestbook AppView

+This directory contains the code for the AppView of our guestbook, which helps us build guestbook-related applications by providing us with data about guestbooks in the ATmosphere—that is, the ATproto network.

-This directory contains the code for the AppView of our guestbook.
-It's made of two separate pieces of the same puzzle:
+This AppView is made of two separate pieces of the same puzzle:

 - [The AppView server](./index.ts), which client applications—like our [command
   line scripts](../client/cli), any "manage you guestbooks!" service, or any